Why study Pharmacy?

 There aren’t many science jobs where you get to work closely with people and have an immediate impact on the lives of others.

 Our MPharm degrees are accredited by the General Pharmaceutical Council (GPhC).
-Upon successful completion of the course, you’ll need to undertake a year of pre-registration training, take the GPhC's registration exam and meet fitness to practise requirements before becoming a fully-fledged pharmacist.
+Upon successful completion of the course, you’ll need to undertake a Foundation Training year, take the GPhC's common registration assessment, and meet fitness to practise requirements before becoming a fully-fledged pharmacist.

 Supportive learning experience